eucardano/operations-framework/reports/f11/KPI-growth-metrics.md

 | [SubGoal Nr.
 5] YouTube: retweets of a YT publication           |  **13** | 414 | 60 |  16  | 21 | 11 | 13 |            |
 | [SubGoal Nr.
 6] Discord: projects profiles                      |  **60** | 47 |47 |    /51 |    /54   |   /57  |   /60 |    |

-From March going forward we are partnering with Promo Facie to increase engagement in Discord and on our Socials.
+From March going forward we were partnering with Promo Facie to increase engagement in Discord and on our Socials.
-We also need to add a streamlined process to remind projects adding their profile to our profile section.
+We also planned to add a streamlined process to remind projects adding their profile to our profile section.